2023–24 Boston Celtics season: Draft

-The Celtics had a second-round pick in the 2023 NBA draft.
-The team traded their first-round pick (29th overall) to the Indiana Pacers as part of a deal to acquire Malcolm Brogdon.
+The Celtics had a second-round pick in the 2023 NBA draft; the pick originally belonged to the Portland Trail Blazers and acquired from the Atlanta Hawks in 2021.
+The team traded their first-round pick to the Indiana Pacers as part of a deal to acquire Malcolm Brogdon, as the pick lost its top-12 protection when Boston made the 2023 NBA playoffs.

+The Celtics used their only pick to select Julian Phillips, subsequently trading his rights to the Washington Wizards as part of the three-team trade for Kristaps Porziņģis.
+Phillips was then traded again on draft night to the Chicago Bulls.